4Ax-Technologies/capture_device1/Gstreamer, nvarguscamerasrc & white balance.md

 *  "(9): manual" might look like an attractive option but it's default setting is unuseable: Gstreamer uses R:G:G:B values (Bayer-based) to set colour temperature and the default values are: "r:%0.3f gO:%0.3f gE:%0.3f b:%0.3f\n", which will cause under-exposed images with a strong green bias in most use cases.
-To work with this mode it is necessary to adjust the values by trial and error and then re-compile the C++ file. "r:%1.0f gO:%0.5f gE:%0.5f b:%1.0f\n" would be a better starting point, but some of these values will almost certainly need to be further adjusted
+To work with this mode it is necessary to adjust the values by trial and error and then re-compile the C++ file. "r:%1.0f gO:%0.5f gE:%0.5f b:%1.0f\n" would be a better starting point, but some of these values will almost certainly need to be further adjusted.

 *  When searching for examples of nvarguscamerasrc usage, search engines and LLMs often turn up examples from the depracated predecessor, nvcamerasrc.
 'Argus' is a reference from Greek legend to a many-eyed (i.e multi-camera stream) god.
-Some helpful insights can be found at [this site](https://toptechboy.com/jetson-xavier-nx-lesson-4-understanding-and-using-gstreamer-for-absolute-beginners/)
+Some helpful insights can be found at [this site](https://toptechboy.com/jetson-xavier-nx-lesson-4-understanding-and-using-gstreamer-for-absolute-beginners/) .

 *  Access __gstreamer__ samples such as userAutoWhiteBalance on the Jetson Nano at:
 /usr/src/jetson_multimedia/api/argus/samples.
-The R:G:G:B values referred to above are found in /userAutoWhiteBalance/main.cpp
+The R:G:G:B values referred to above are found in /userAutoWhiteBalance/main.cpp .

 *  __Note deepstream__ samples for setting the streaming pipeline are at:
 /usr/src/jetson_multimedia/api/samples